 - Navigate to ATK Package and select the Uninstall option.
-Follow instructions one by one.
+Follow the instructions one by one.

-- On the browser, go to the official ASUS website and select Service tab followed by support.
+- Go to the official ASUS website on the browser and select the Service tab, followed by Support.

-An old or off base touchpad driver could likewise cause this problem.
-You can refresh your printer driver physically or, in case you’re not sure playing around with drivers, you can do it naturally with Driver Easy.
-Driver Easy will consequently perceive your problem and navigate to the right drivers to solve it.
+An old or off-base touchpad driver could likewise cause this problem.
+You can refresh your printer driver physically, or if you’re unsure about playing around with drivers, you can do it naturally with Driver Easy.
+Driver Easy will consequently perceive your problem and find the right drivers to solve it.

 Allowing Windows to search and install the driver required is one of the simplest solutions.
 However, its frequency of results is very less.